certeu/morio/docs/docs/guides/contributors/docs/readme.md

 If the answers are __No__, __No__, __No__, [create a jargon term](#creating-a-jargon-term).
 For all other cases, no action is required.

-The decision tree below visualises these rules:
+The decision tree below visualizes these rules:

 <WithCaption caption="A decision tree to facilitate decisions about whether or not to create jargon or terminology">